This deliciously moist Black Forest Cake is a cut above the rest with homemade whipped cream, rich chocolate ganache, and sweet spiked cherries.

 - Divide batter evenly between 3 pans.
 Bake for 21-25 minutes.
 Baking times vary, so keep an eye on yours.
 The cakes are done when a toothpick inserted in the center comes out clean.
 Remove the cakes from the oven and set on a wire rack.
 Allow to cool for 30 minutes in the pans, then remove cakes from pans and set on a cooling rack.
 Be careful and use two hands when handling the cakes.

-- Drain the cherries, reserving 3/4 cup (180ml) of the heavy syrup.
+- Prepare the syrup: Drain the cherries, reserving 3/4 cup (180ml) of the heavy syrup.
 Set cherries aside.
 Simmer syrup and cherry liquor in a small saucepan over low heat until reduced down to 1/4 cup (60ml).
 Brush reduced syrup all over the cakes, reserving any leftover syrup.
-The cakes can be slightly warm when you do this.

 - Slice the cherries in half, leaving a few whole cherries for garnish.
 Set aside.